hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/docs/_sources/intro.md

 :::{note}

-This is version 0.01 _The review draft_
+This is version 0.02 _The review draft: cartography_

 We are adding the following during this review:

 * lake and city results
-* code groups
 * images

-and always polishing executive summary
+and wrapping up the summary

 contact roger@hammerdirt.ch
 :::